Benchmarks

 Same output, different representations

-All three formats encode exactly the same UI.
+All four formats encode exactly the same UI.
 Here is the same simple table in each:

 OpenUI Lang (148 tokens)